 What do you need right now in your life?
-What or whom do you need to let go of (get a free Just Let it Go worksheet here to get you started)?
+What or whom do you need to let go of?
 What are the thoughts or conditions that underlie your chronic fear or anxiety?
 What habits in your life perpetuate or feed anxiety?
 What kind of support does your intuition or ‘gut’ tell you that you need to help lift you out of the dark and scary place in which you currently reside?

 I am prone to anxiety.
 When my TSH is off my anxiety and heart palpitations spike.
 But long before a diagnosis of Hashimoto’s I struggled with chronic anxiety and depression.
 And when my mom was dying, about 13 years ago, I began having panic attacks.
 The room would swirl and I felt my heart was beating so hard and fast that I was surely having a heart attack.
 But when I took my pulse it actually was in a normal range.

 I was not functioning well in any area of life.
 I took myself to the emergency room one evening where I was hooked up to monitors and observed for a time.
 Then the attending physician came in and gently asked such a simple question but one which nearly unraveled me completely: “Is there anything stressful in your life right now?”

 Asking this simple question felt like he validated my pain.
 But he also educated me because honestly I had no knowledge of or experience with panic attacks before then nor a clear awareness of just how much stress had been impacting my life from childhood.
 I had never made those connections before and yet now they seem so incredibly obvious.
 But things just worsened anyways, for a time, after my beautiful mama died.